lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 16.** *The trees of the Lord*, etc. The cedars are indeed the trees of the Lord.
 They are especially his planting.
 There is a sense in which, above all other trees, they belong to him, and shadow forth in a higher degree his glory.
 The peculiar expression of the text, however, must not be limited to one particular species of cedar...
 Encouraged by this Scripture usage, I shall use the word in a somewhat wider sense than the conventional one, to denote three remarkable examples which may be selected from the *coniferae* to show the power and wisdom of God as displayed in the trees of the forest.
 These are, the cedar of Lebanon, the cedar of the Himalayas, and the cedar of the Sierra Nevada.
 The epithet which the psalmist applies to one, may most appropriately be applied to all of them; and there are various reasons why the Lord may be said to have a special interest and property in each of them, to a few of which our attention may now be profitably directed.

-1\.They are "trees of the Lord" on account of the *peculiarities of their structure*.
+1\.
+They are "trees of the Lord" on account of the *peculiarities of their structure*.
 In common with all the pine tribe, they are exceptional in their organization.
 They reveal a new idea of the creative mind.

-2\.The cedars are "the trees of the Lord" on account of the antiquity of their type it was of this class of trees that the pre Adamite forests were principally composed.
+2\.
+The cedars are "the trees of the Lord" on account of the antiquity of their type it was of this class of trees that the pre Adamite forests were principally composed.

-3\.The cedars are the "trees of the Lord, "on account of the majesty of their appearance.
+3\.
+The cedars are the "trees of the Lord, "on account of the majesty of their appearance.
 It is the tree, par excellence, of the Bible—the type of all forest vegetation.

 —Condensed from *Hugh Macmillan's "Bible Teachings in Nature, "* 1868.